 Note: It is important to file your return as a completed package.
 Incomplete returns generate delays in processing.

-Save your company's payroll records and the contract of apprenticeship or training agreement.
+Save your company's payroll records and the training agreement or contract of apprenticeship.
 You do not need to submit them with your tax return.
 But you will need to keep them should you be asked to provide documentation to support your tax credit claim.

 If you are unable to provide supporting documentation when requested, your claim may be rejected.

-If an apprentice changes employers, the new employer and apprentice need to sign a transfer of contract of apprenticeship or a new training agreement depending on the skilled trade.
-Before signing this document, it is important that the employer request and obtain a copy of the original contract of apprenticeship or training agreement.
+If an apprentice changes employers, the new employer and apprentice need to sign a new training agreement.
+Before signing this document, it is important that the employer request and obtain a copy of the original training agreement or contract of apprenticeship.

 These documents are used to substantiate claims and to verify the eligible apprenticeship period.

-If you have lost or misplaced the contract of apprenticeship or training agreement, please request a copy from the apprentice or the Ministry of Training, Colleges and Universities at 1 800 387-5656.
-If you are not a party to the original contract, you will need the apprentice to obtain this document on your behalf.
-Or, you may ask the apprentice to p-rovide you with written permission to make this request.
+If you have lost or misplaced the training agreement or contract of apprenticeship, please request a copy from the apprentice or the Ministry of Training, Colleges and Universities at 1 800 387-5656.
+If you are not a party to the original training agreement or contract, you will need the apprentice to obtain this document on your behalf.
+Or, you may ask the apprentice to provide you with written permission to make this request.
 There are no substitutes for either document.